muratbasaran1/argex-gps/README.md

 - `cp server/.env.example server/.env`
 - `cp mobile/.env.example mobile/.env`

+Each template includes placeholders for API URLs, database/cache connections, auth/JWT wiring, and map package paths so you can align all three apps with the same stack.

 ### Quick-start values
 The `.env.example` files are pre-filled to match the default Docker Compose topology:
 - API endpoints point at `http://api.argex-gps.localtest.me:4000` (`ws://` for websockets) so they align with the `api` service’s published port.